sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 ### Step 8: Create Labels for the Stops

-Before we wrap up the animation we'll add some excitement to the visualization with labels for the trains' stops.
+Before we wrap up the animation we'll add some labels for each train stop.
 To emphasize the passage of time, we'll reveal each label as the animation reaches the corresponding stop.
 Since Leaflet doesn't have a predefined object for labels, we can once again create our own custom object.
 We start with the basic Leaflet `Class`.

+{>>Might help to offer a little more overview on how you are adding labels, splitting the process into three steps<<}

 ``` {.javascript .numberLines}
 L.Label = L.Class.extend({